BrianGardnerAtl/website/_drafts/setup_and_text.md

 The first composable functions are for the user information at the top of the tweet.
 These are the user's display name, Twitter handle, and Tweet time.
-Displaying text in compose involves creating a composable function whose only responsibility is to diplay the text.
+Displaying text in compose involves creating a composable function whose only responsibility is to display the text.
 Since there are three text items, I add three functions for each item.

 Note that these functions are not defined inside of the `MainActivity`